 This section specifies the structure of GS1 Digital Link URIs using the Augmented Backus-Naur Form (ABNF) syntax as defined in [RFC 5234] and updated by [RFC 7405].

-ABNF formally expresses how strings of characters (including URIs) are constructed by concatenating smaller components in a sequential order.
+ABNF formally expresses how strings of characters (including URIs) are constructed by concatenating smaller components in a sequential order and is machine-processable.